The Dilated Eye Exam: Why It's So Important

 Two very common retinal diseases, diabetic retinopathy and age-related macular degeneration (AMD), are diagnosed and monitored by examining the retina through a dilated pupil.
 Learn about what to expect during a macular degeneration eye exam.

 In addition to macular degeneration and glaucoma, there are many other conditions that require pupil dilation, such as detection of a retinal tear or detachment, or an ocular tumor, just to name a few.
 Finally, to fully see a cataract, or clouding of the lens, a dilated eye is helpful.

 How Frequently Should You Have a Comprehensive Dilated Eye Exam?

 - The National Eye Institute generally recommends that starting at age 60 everyone should have an annual, comprehensive, dilated eye examination.

-- If you are African-American, the recommended age of having a dilated eye exam is 40 years old, because of the higher risk of glaucoma.
+- If you are African American, the recommended age to have a dilated eye exam is 40 years old because of the higher risk of glaucoma.

 - The American Academy of Ophthalmology has specific recommendations for diabetic patients.